-The Swedish Corporate Governance Code (the Code) includes provisions to the effect that a majority of the Board members elected at the AGM are to be independent in relation to the company and executive management, and that at least two of the independent members are also to be independent vis-à-vis shareholders who control 10% or more of the shares or votes in the company.
+The Swedish Corporate Governance Code (the Code) includes provisions to the effect that a majority of the Board members elected at the AGM are to be independent in relation to the company and executive management, and that at least two of the independent members are also to be independent vis-àvis shareholders who control 10% or more of the shares or votes in the company.
 An assessment by the Nomination Committee concluded that all five members are independent in relation to the company and executive management.
 Three of the members are independent in relation to major shareholders.
 In line with the Code, the Chairman of the Board is also elected at the AGM.
 There are no rules determining the maximum period during which a Board member may remain in office.
 The Articles of Association state that the Board must consist of four to seven members and the Board currently comprises five members.
+In 2013, Anders Hultqvist and Sigrun Hjelmqvist stepped down from their Board member assignments at the AGM.
+Tord Wingren was elected new Board member at the AGM and at the Extraordinary General Meeting on November 26, Alexander Kotsinas and Johan Carlström were elected as new Board members.
+At the same Extraordinary General Meeting, Mats Svensson stepped down from his assignments as Board member and Chairman of the Board.
+Urban Fagerstedt was elected new Chairman of the Board.

 The Board is responsible for FPC's organization and manages FPC's business on behalf of the shareholders.
 The Board continuously assesses FPC's financial situation and ensures that FPC is organized so that bookkeeping, management of funds and the company's financial situation in general are controlled in a satisfactory manner.
 The Board appoints the President and makes decisions concerning matters involving the strategic direction of operations and the company's overall organization.
 The Board sets corporate policy and instructions for ongoing operations, which are headed by the President.
 In turn, the President ensures that the Board is kept continuously aware of events that are of significance for the Group's development, financial results, position liquidity or other important matters about which the Board should be kept informed.
 The President may be elected to the Board; however, in line with the Swedish Companies Act, the said person may not be elected as Chairman of the Board in a public limited liability company.
-Board members in 2012: (the members are presented separately on page 70 of the Annual Report).
+At the end of 2013, the Board members were: (The Board members are presented separately on page 66 of the Annual Report)